OfficeDev/Excel-Add-in-JavaScript-PersistCustomSettings/README.md

 <a name="components"></a>
 ## Key components of the sample
-The Persist custom settings sample plug-in contains the following notable files:
+The Persist custom settings sample add-in contains the following notable files:

 The CodeSample_PersistCustomSettings project, including: